 But here are some strategies you can’t go wrong with.

 Keep It Together

 Life gets stormy sometimes.
-We get dumped, fired, injured, and ravaged by actual storms (or pandemics).
+We get dumped, fired, injured, and ravaged by actual storms [UPDATE: or pandemics].

 Go In the Right Direction

-We’re fighting against the wind when we set our sights on socially desirable, but individually unfulfilling values like wealth, power, popularity, and influence.
+We’re fighting against the wind when we set our sights on socially desirable but individually unfulfilling competitive values like wealth, power, popularity, and influence.